Skip to content

 📌 Learning Goals

-• Write a production-grade CLAUDE.md / AGENTS.md — the minimum production-grade shape is (1) role + (2) project context + (3) forbidden actions + (4) test commands + (5) delivery format.
+• Write a practical CLAUDE.md / AGENTS.md — the minimum practical shape is (1) role + (2) project context + (3) forbidden actions + (4) test commands + (5) delivery format.
 In practice, 30-50 lines can usually cover those 5 things; beyond 50 lines, split the file

 • Design repeatable slash commands / custom prompts